 Late Saturday morning, June 8, 2019, a single-car Green Line trolley was traveling down its usual route from Kenmore station to Fenway when it suddenly derailed.
 The trolley struck the side of a subway tunnel and then came to a sudden stop, throwing many passengers to the floor and resulting in the hospitalization of ten people, including the train’s operator.
-Authorities reported that some of the injuries were serious, but none were life-threatening.
+Authorities reported that some of the injuries from the green line accident were serious, but none were life-threatening.

 The accident happened at the busy time in the city of Boston, shortly before the Red Sox were to play at Fenway and before the start of the 49th annual Boston Pride Parade.
 After the train’s derailment, its passengers, as well as around 500 additional passengers on trains behind the stopped trolley, were forced to evacuate through the tunnel.